 As the impacts of global warming grow, it’s not just the IMO that is working to improve maritime shipping’s impact on the climate.
 As part of its Fit for 55 climate package, the European Union will require certain large ships in port to use shore power by 2030.
 It’s also requiring significant cuts in climate pollution from shipping fuels: 31% by 2040, 62% by 2045 and 80% by 2050.

 If maritime shipping were a country, it would be the world's sixth-largest climate polluter.

 In the U.S., California already requires some large ships to use shore power when docked; the Golden State will increase electrification requirements through 2027.
-And federal climate legislation passed in the last two years — the Bipartisan Infrastructure Law and the Inflation Reduction Act — together dedicate $20 billion to reduce climate and air pollution from U.S. ports.
+And federal climate legislation passed since November 2021 — the Bipartisan Infrastructure Law and the Inflation Reduction Act — together dedicate $20 billion to reduce climate and air pollution from U.S. ports.